RentHubGA/renthub/README.md

 How to use Renthub.

-1. Register for your account
+1. Create an account.
-2. Update your details to include your name, location, and avatar
+2. Update your details to include your name, location, and avatar.
-3. Add product listings, specifying the price per day, product name and description, and upload photos
+3. Add product listings, specifying the price per day, product name and description, and upload photos.
-4. Find the item you're looking to rent by filtering the categories or using the search bar
+4. Find the item you're looking to rent by filtering the categories or using the search bar.
 5. Select your desired dates and, ta-da!
 Your rental is confirmed.
 6. Don't forget to leave a review after you've returned the item!

-# Add in-app screenshots.
+The link will be on your Profile page under below your Rental History.

-## wireframe:
+## ERD:

 ![image](./screenshots-wireframe/ERD_renthub.png)